Blankphrase/churn/README.md

 ## Prediction using sklearn package in python

-## Prediction using keras pacakge in python
+## Prediction using keras package in python

 ## Model stacking results